ZosoV/zosov.github.io_past_website/_projects/neural_model.md

     1920w:   /assets/img/projects/neural_model.jpg
 caption:     This project aims to implement a model to find equidistant real roots using a called Successive Adaptive Linear Neural Modeling.
 description: >
-  This project aims to implement a model to find equidistant real roots using a Successive Adaptive Linear Neural Modeling which uses two approaches: a Self Organized Map (SOM) and an Adaptative Linear Neuron (Adaline).
+  This project aims to implement a model to find equidistant real roots using Successive Adaptive Linear Neural Modeling, which is based on two approaches: a Self Organized Map (SOM) and an Adaptative Linear Neuron (Adaline).
 links:
   - title:   Video
     url:     https://www.youtube.com/watch?v=gJ-oAOBfijI